ashrlm/WINstagramDM/readme.md

 ### Installation
 To run this, you will need Python 3.
 Once this is downloaded, clone this repo and navigate to the directory where it was installed.
 From there, open a command line and run
 `cd src`, then`python -m pip install pipenv`, followed by `pipenv install`.
 This will install the required dependencies, and from there, run `pipenv run python main.py`.
-Alternativlely, download the installer from this repo or [my website](http://projects.ashrlm.ml/winstagramdm).
+Alternativlely, download the installer <a href="http://projects.ashrlm.ml/WINstagramDM/WINstagramDM_Installer.exe" download>here</a>, from this repo, or [my website](http://projects.ashrlm.ml/WINstagramDM).